gcpjedi/google-k8s-workshop-v2/modules/06-persistence.md

     > Note: The disk must be in the same zone and project as GKE cluster.

-1. Edit the database manifest to add volume to the Pod `spec`.
+1. Edit the database manifest to add the Volume to the Pod `spec`.

     ```yaml
     volumes: